College of Engineering

 The Prescott/Brown Legacy Endowment for Engineering and Technology Professional Development has three prongs: to support the lecture series to serve the faculty and students of the college of engineering and the broader community by furthering discussions of key topics in the fields of engineering and technology; to support student design competition activities; and provide professional development for faculty and staff.

-Wallace S. Prescott bio, (1920-2013) graduated from TTU in 1946 and joined the faculty that same year, served Tennessee Tech for nearly
+Wallace S. Prescott bio, (1920-2013) graduated from Tennessee Tech University in 1946 and joined the faculty that same year, served Tennessee Tech for nearly

 These two academic legends, who served Tennessee Tech University for decades, are recognized with this lecture series named in their honor.